 MIND & CONSISTENCY

 Although most U.S. adults have initiated an exercise program at some time, only a fraction are able to maintain consistent exercise.
 In another study, “subjects who were successful at maintaining exercise tended to score higher on measures of mindfulness and acceptance, and lower on measures of suppression.”
-Therefore, exercisers with greater mindfulness are less reactive and respond with a more balanced approach to threats to their exercise regimen which in turn promotes increased exercise maintenance.
+Therefore, exercisers with greater mindfulness and acceptance are less reactive; responding with more balanced appraisals to threats to their exercise regimen which in turn promotes increased exercise maintenance.

 Being aware and mindful of your present health and fitness goals and ambitions while in and out of the gym is paramount to long-term success.

 TIP: Deep breathing, visualization, prayer and meditation are all effective mindfulness techniques.
 Try them all together, or at different times, to explore how your mind best responds to calming and focusing on the present.